 All members of IATSE Local 891 who are Canadian residents and in good standing are eligible for a death benefit of \$5,000 payable upon death, regardless of age.
 If you die while covered by the plan, Canada Life will pay a benefit to your beneficiary on behalf of the trust.
-If you haven't named a beneficiary, or there's no surviving beneficiary when you die, the payment will go to your estate.
 It's not available to members on the old retiree plan, or to dependents.
 To review your beneficiary information, contact AGA Benefit Solutions at 1-800-218-7018 or benefitsoffilm@aga.ca, or complete the form at benefitsoffilm.com to change your beneficiary.